 - Is your internet connection fast enough?
 Slow internet connections can cause video calls to freeze or disconnect unexpectedly.

-8-How much will you charge?
+8. How much will you charge?

 You may or may not have a choice as to how much you charge your students.
 Some platforms offer teachers a flat fee.
-Other platforms allow teachers to set their own fee.
-If you decide to sell your English teaching services on your own website, you can charge anything you want as long as someone is willing to pay it.
+Other platforms allow teachers to set their own prices.
+If you decide to sell your English teaching services on your own website, you can charge anything you want as long as someone is willing to pay for it.

-9-Do you need teaching credentials to stand out- or should you get some?
+9. Do you need teaching credentials to stand out or should you get some?

-10- Where will you teach?
+10. Where will you teach?